 Z-Files #14 and unveiling of the Louis Davids monument

-16: 00 hour: Unveiling of the monument, at Raamplein at the head of the Timmerhuis
+16:00 pm: Unveiling of the monument, at the Raamplein at the head of the Timmerhuis

-17: 00 hours: Z-Files #14: Louis Davids and the Jewish history of Rotterdam in the WTC Art Gallery, Meent 132b (Admission free, registration not required.)
+17: 00 hours: Z-Files # 14: Louis Davids and the Jewish history of Rotterdam in the WTC Art Gallery, Meent 132b (Free entrance, no registration required.)

-The Louis Davids Monument will return to Raamplein this month.
-In 1983 the memorial monument for Louis David's was festively unveiled, but in 2007 it had to be temporarily stored in connection with the construction of the new Timmerhuis.
-It is located roughly at the place where Davids was born and was created by visual artist Mathieu Ficheroux.
-The symbolic aspect, the broken LP, refers to a disappeared past of this neighborhood.
+The Louis Davids monument returns to Raamplein this month.
+In 1983 the memorial to Louis Davids was festively unveiled, but in 2007 it had to be temporarily put into storage in connection with the construction of the new Timmerhuis.
+It is located roughly where Davids was born and was created by visual artist Mathieu Ficheroux.
+The symbolic aspect, the broken LP, refers to a vanished past of this neighborhood.
 (More information about the work can be found at bkor.nl.)

-The relocated and partly renovated monument will be unveiled on 24 March at 16: 00 hours at Raamplein, by Rabbi Albert Ringer.
-Then a song by Louis Davids, performed by chansonnière Anouk Dorfmann.
+The relocated and partially renovated monument will be unveiled at the Raamplein on March 24 at 16:00 PM by Rabbi Albert Ringer.
+Followed by a song by Louis Davids, performed by chansonnière Anouk Dorfmann.

-From 17: 00 hour the 14e edition of the Z-Files, containing many interviews, music and images about Louis Davids, the artist Mathieu Ficheroux and the Jewish past of Rotterdam, and the presentation of the book The Zandstraat neighborhood and its Jewish inhabitants.
+From 17:00 the 14th edition of the Z-Files, with many interviews, music and images about Louis Davids, the artist Mathieu Ficheroux and the Jewish past of Rotterdam, and the presentation of the book The Zandstraat neighborhood and its Jewish inhabitants.
 The afternoon is presented by Liesbeth Levy, philosopher and director of LOKAAL, and there are many guests, including Jan Donia (author of Mathieu Ficheroux: Maker and Melancholic, 2008) Hans Schippers, Rob Snijders (co-authors The Zandstraat neighborhood and its Jewish inhabitants) On Roland Vonk (music connoisseur of Rtv Rijnmond).
-Paul van de Laar (director Museum Rotterdam) pronounces a column, after which Albert Ringer hand over the first copy of the book to Alderman for Culture Pex Langenberg.
-Also tells Jacques Börger about Tuschinski following the animation Tribute to the City - Tuschinski from artist Anne-Mercedes Langhorst.
+Paul van de Laar (director Museum Rotterdam) pronounces a column, after which Albert Ringer hands the first copy of the book to Alderman for Culture Pex Langenberg.
+Also tells Jacques Börger about Tuschinski as a result of the animation Ode to the City - Tuschinski from artist Anne-Mercedes Langhorst.
 Chansonnière Anouk Dorfmann provides the musical accompaniment.